Hantu-Raya/Game-Launcher/README.md

 - **"Nuclear" Steam Stripping**: Restarts Steam with aggressive flags (`-cef-single-process`, `-noshaders`, etc.) to reduce RAM/CPU footprint by up to 70%.
 - **Direct Win32 Display Control**: Uses an embedded C# library (`AveYo.SetRes`) to bypass the slow Windows Settings UI and communicate directly with display drivers.
 - **Robust State Restoration**: Captures immutable native desktop constants _before_ launch.
 This prevents "refresh rate snapping" and ensures a perfect return to your desktop environment.
+- **Strict Passive Mode**: Refactored logic to completely bypass Win32 Display API probes if active resolution switching is disabled.
+This prevents NVIDIA drivers from "snapping" the refresh rate from 165Hz to 144Hz.
 - **Intelligent Alt-Tab Sync**: Automatically detects window focus and switches desktop resolution to match the game in real-time, preventing the "black screen hang" during Alt-Tabs.
-- **Throttled Monitoring**: Optimization of the WMI Registry Watcher to ensure zero CPU impact during long gaming sessions.
+- **Throttled Monitoring**: Optimized WMI Registry Watcher to ensure zero CPU impact during long gaming sessions.

 ### 🎮 Game-Specific Logic